softwaremill/scala-clippy/README.md

 * `ui-client` - the Scala.JS client-side code
 * `ui-shared` - code shared between the UI server and UI client (but not needed for the plugin)

+If you want to write your own tests with compilation using `mkToolbox`, remember to add a `-P:clippy:testmode=true` compiler option.
+It ensuers that a correct reporter replacement mechanism is used, which needs to be different specifically for tests.
+See [CompileTests.scala](tests/src/test/scala/org/softwaremill/clippy/CompileTests.scala) for reference.

 To publish locally append "-SNAPSHOT" to the version number then run
 ````scala
 sbt "project plugin" "+ publishLocal"